-Link Group has acquired Pepper Group’s European loan servicing (PES), asset management and advisory business for an upfront cash payment of €165m.
+Link Group has agreed to acquire Pepper Group’s European loan servicing (PES), asset management and advisory business for an upfront cash payment of €165m.

 Announcing the acquisition, Link Group said the meeting of assets under management thresholds and growth milestones could trigger an extra consideration of €35m.